dirkjan/portfolio/collections/_posts/2025-03-24-illustration.md

 %}

 The icons are easily recognizable as a family, because they share the same perspective.
 [Read more on the context of these icons](/blog/2025-03-31-grading-visual-design/)

+# BuyBay: functional animations

+Animations are not just fun; they can be very functional.
+At BuyBay (a company that resells webshop returns) I solved two UX problems only by adding simple animations.

+## Animation to indicate product placement

+ In the BuyBay warehouse, incoming products are counted and placed on a conveyor belt.
+On rare occasions, the counters have to place the product on a cart instead of the conveyor belt.
+This led to many mistakes because they were so accustomed to using the belt that it had become an automatism.
+I created different color schemes and animations to indicate the use of the belt or a cart.
+This solved the problem completely.

+{% include framework/shortcodes/figure.html
+  src="/assets/images/gen/content/blog-illustration/conveyor-animation.png"
+  title="Animation that indicats product placement"
+%}

+## Animation to reduce perceived load time

+In the BuyBay warehouse, so-called graders assess webshop returns.
+They have to follow a step-by-step workflow.
+We received complaints that new steps sometimes took a long time to load, which made the app feel unresponsive.
+Unfortunately, we could not fix this delay because it came from third-party software.
+So, I decided to fix the perception; when the user clicks 'Next' or 'Previous', the current step scrolls out of view.
+This immediate visible response made the application feel faster and solved the problem.

+{% include framework/shortcodes/figure.html
+  src="/assets/images/gen/content/blog-illustration/grading-transition.png"
+  title="Transition animation to reduce perceived load time"
+%}

 # Quiz and website hosts